bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. What ARIA and screenreaders are, and how to make a website accessible?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Screen readers are software programs that  provide assistive technologies that allow people with disabilities (such as no sight, sound or mouse-ing ability) to use web applications.
-You can make your sites more accessible by following ARIA standards such as semantic HTML, alt attributes and using [role=button] in the expected ways
+<p>Screen readers are software programs that  provide assistive technologies that allow
+people with disabilities (such as no sight, sound or mouse-ing ability) to use web applications.
+You can make your sites more accessible by following ARIA standards such as semantic HTML, alt attributes and using [role=button] in the expected ways.</p>

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>